idrinth-thalui/core/interaction/IdrinthFollowerSceneOndolemar.md

 I: I heard about your promotion after you manage to return most of your unit from Naarifin's failed attempt of sacrificing the Imperial City to the Thrice-Cursed.
    I do presume congratulations are in order?

 O: Oh, absolutely.
-We proved the superiority of mer over Man.
+We proved the superiority of Mer over Man.

 I: Strange, I heard your son and grandson didn't make it...Naarifin got them.
 Used them as sacrifices to his Daedric Mistress.